jest-community/vscode-jest/README.md

 - for watch-mode workspaces, the run button is turned off since tests will be automatically executed.
 - debug can only be executed for the test blocks, not on the file or folder level.
 (Please let us know if you have an use case otherwise)

+### How to see more debug info (self-diagnosis)?

+It is usually helpful to see the actual command and shell environment the extension spawned for your project.
+You can see them in the developer console (via `Help > Toggle Developer Tools` menu), for example to examine the environment variables passed to jest runner: [examine-env.git](https://github.com/jest-community/vscode-jest/blob/master/images/vscode-jest-env-log.gif)

+You can also see process output in the following methods:
+  - If you uses TestExplorer, you can see color coded jest output from the TestExplorer's Output terminal (the square arrow icon on the top of the Explorer View)
+  - Otherwise you can see the output in "OUTPUT" channel, which is usually named after the workspace folder, such as `Jest (your-workspace-name)`.
+Or you can click on `Jest` label on status bar to show Jest Output window.
+This will show you the jest run output and the errors.

+You can also turn on the debug mode to see more internal debugging message in the developer console:
+  - set `"jest.debugMode": true` in `.vscode/settings.json`

 ## Customization
 ### Settings